exah-io/raspberrypi-400-setup/README.md

-This 'guide' assumes that the lite version (no desktop) of Raspberry Pi OS is being used.
+This 'guide' assumes that the desktop of Raspberry Pi OS is being used.
 Tested on a Raspberry Pi 400.

 # Setup